 In Science this half term, we will be focusing our learning on Living things and their habitats.
 We will be looking into classifying animals, mammals, amphibians, reptiles, fish, insects, birds, food chains, classification keys and micro-organisms.
 As well as this, we will be looking at working scientifically, making predictions, planning fair tests and experiments and recording data and observations.

+In indoor PE this half term, the children will be learning all about gymnastics (synchronisation and cannon) to perform difficult combinations fluently with control and be working in a team to judge and evaluate others performances.
 In outdoor PE, the children will be focusing their learning on invasion games such as netball and basketball, where they will choose when and how to pass, so that their team keep possession, use attacking and defending skills appropriately in games, know the importance of being fit as well as what types of fitness are most important when playing Netball, planning and leading skill practices for Netball, identifying aspects of their own and others’ performances that need improvement, and suggest how to improve them and plan and use tactics with a team to be successful in a Hi-Five game.

 In indoor PE this half term, the children will be learning all about dance.
 They will effectively respond to a range of stimuli, improvising freely using a range of controlled movements and patterns and select and use a range of compositional ideas to create motifs that demonstrate my ideas.